tahadlgr/ecs-state-check/README.md

 1) AWS events comes to default event bus.
 We defined a rule and a role to catch the indicated events.
 This definitions should be in all accounts which you want to observe.
 The file under cross-account-permissions folder should be added to all accounts and other files should be added to monitoring account.
 2) Gave our custom bus as a target for other event busses (in aws_cloudwatch_event_target).
 Also, our custom bus calls own target (lambda function).
 3) If any ECS task shuts down suddenly, lambda function checks the cases.
-If this is an unexpected situation, sends alert to slack channel.
+If this is an unexpected situation, sends all the necessary informations to slack channel.
-4) This alert includes all the necessary informations to debug the issue.